MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/get-ti-indicators-collection-windows-defender-advanced-threat-protection-new.md

 [!include[Prerelease information](prerelease.md)]

 >[!Note]
 > Currently this API is supported only for AppOnly context requests.
-(See [Get access without a user](exposed-apis-create-app-webapp.md) for more information)
+(See [Get access with application context](exposed-apis-create-app-webapp.md) for more information)

 - Gets collection of TI Indicators.